mca91/ITEWR_DC_Course/chapter2.md

 - The intercept can be interpreted as the estimated average test scrore among classes with at least 26 pupils.
 - Increasing the class size by one unit leads to an estimated increase of 72.40 in test score on average.
 - The estimated average test score in classes with less than 26 pupils is 407.
-- The regression equation indicates that test score is higher for smaller class sizes.
+- The regression equation indicates that the test score is higher for smaller class sizes.

 *** =hint